Devlore: Device Interrupt Protection for Confidential VMs: Security Analysis

-The hypervisor can stall a realm VM's scheduling (~\cref{fig:malicious-sched}) and wait for a high priority interrupt to arrive.
+The hypervisor can stall \cvm scheduling (\cref{fig:malicious-sched}) and wait for a high priority interrupt to arrive.
 It can use this malicious scheduling to not inject lower priority interrupts that had arrived earlier.
-However, we observe that this interrupt injection behavior could also occur during a VM's execution with a benign hypervisor as hypervisors do not provide scheduling guarantees for VMs.
-Therefore, this malicious stalling of the realm VM is safe and does not lead to an interrupt injection behavior that diverges from what the VM normally expects.
+However, we observe that this behavior could also occur during \cvm execution with a benign hypervisor as hypervisors do not provide scheduling guarantees for \cvms.
+Thus, this malicious stalling of the \cvm is safe and does not lead to an interrupt injection behavior that diverges from what the \cvm normally expects.
 The hypervisor can try to inject an interrupt multiple times (e.g., 16 times) with one vGIC programming request.
-This is not possible, as the vGIC only injects any given interrupt only once on every realm entry.
-Therefore, while the vGIC can be programmed to fire 16 distinct interrupts at once it can never be used to fire the same interrupt multiple times without reprogramming.
+This is not possible, as the vGIC injects any given interrupt only once on every realm entry.
+Therefore, while the vGIC can be programmed to fire $n$ distinct interrupts at once, it cannot be programmed to fire the same interrupt multiple times at once.
+Finally the hypervisor can try to interrupt the RMM while it performs checks; but the RMM masks all interrupts while it executes.